Time to press the pause button: how mindfulness could help address our own biases

 · When you begin to feel stressed or agitated, practice a simple meditation technique that focuses on your breathing by breathing in and out for a minute and think about how you’re sitting and how fast/slow you’re breathing is.

-Find out more how Inclusion 365 can help your organisation move the dial on D&I to become a more diverse, inclusive and equitable workplace by booking a complimentary call today.
-Click on a date below.
+Find out more how Inclusion 365 can help your organisation move the dial on DE&I to become a more diverse, inclusive and equitable workplace by booking a complimentary call today.
+Click on the button below.

 [1] Mindfulness Meditation Reduces Implicit Age and Race Bias: The Role of Reduced Automaticity of Responding, Adam Lueke and Bryan Gibson, Social Psychological and Personality Science 6(3) · November 2014 Report